Skip to content

 In the Federal election (and to some extent, state elections) there is a so-called “5% hurdle”(„Fünf-Prozent-Hürde“) the parties have to pass.
 That means Each party, must, receive at least five percent of the votes or three direct mandates to be able to enter the parliament.
 The “hurdle” is supposed to prevent the fragmentations which the presence of too many small parties might cause in the parliament.

 In each election, the voter turnout is measured, that is, the percentage of eligible citizens who actually took part in the election.
-The level of participation in the “Bundestag” election is traditionally high in Germany.
+The level of participation in the “Bundestag” election is relatively high in Germany.
 In the seventies, it was over 90 percent.
 Since reunification in 1990, it was 80 percent.
 In 2021, 76.6% of the eligible citizens participated in the election.

 Even if you are not allowed to vote, there are many other ways you can become politically active.